dmyers2004/deploy/readme.md

 Deploy is used to build project specific deploy "tasks".
 Each task can have 1 or more shell script commands as well as call other tasks.

-All of the available deploy classes methods are also avaiable for you to call.
+All of the available deploy classes methods are also available for you to call.

 Some of these include: